Use a Custom Buildpack

 Run the following command to start a container in the same environment a custom buildpack will be executed:

-Then, export the environment variables from your application into the Docker container, and create the folders that will be used by the buildpack scripts:
+Then, export the environment variables from your application into the Docker container.
+Inside the Docker container, create the folders that will be used by the buildpack scripts:

 mkdir /tmp/{cache,env}